 The standard for the moderate drinking of alcohol by the centre for disease control and prevention (CDC) is:

 By NHS UK, it is advised to men or women not to drink more than 14 units a week.

 The amount of alcohol also varies depending upon the nature of the alcohol product we are consuming.
 For instance, liquor has a greater concentration of alcohol as compared to beer.
 But consumption of 2 or 3 drinks per day for a more extended period can damage the liver, and 4 to 5 drinks in case of binge drinking can enormously increase the strain on the liver.

-If you or any of your loved ones are alcohol-dependent and are concerned about health, call 0203 955 7700 and start a consultation.
+If you or any of your loved ones are alcohol-dependent and are concerned about your health, call 0203 955 7700 and start a consultation.

 Many risk factors increase the vulnerability to liver diseases related to alcohol.

 The most critical step in treating liver diseases from alcohol is to help the patient stop drinking.
-And another step in the treatment of the damaged liver through medications and supplements.
+And another step in the treatment of the damaged liver is through medications and supplements.